adhesivejs/adhesive/README.md

 ## ✨ Features

-- **🚀 Modern & Fast** - Built with TypeScript, optimized with RequestAnimationFrame and ResizeObserver
+- **🚀 Modern** - Built with TypeScript, distributed as ESM only
 - **📦 Lightweight** - Zero dependencies, minimal bundle size
 - **🔧 Flexible** - Supports top/bottom positioning with customizable offsets and boundaries
-- **⚡ Performance** - Optimized for smooth scrolling with efficient DOM updates
+- **⚡ Performance** - Optimized for smooth scrolling with efficient DOM updates using RequestAnimationFrame and ResizeObserver
 - **🎯 Type Safe** - Full TypeScript support with comprehensive type definitions
 - **🌍 Cross Platform** - Works across all modern browsers and devices
-- **🎨 Framework Ready** - Core library with React and Vue adapters
+- **🎨 Framework Ready** - Core library with framework specific adapters

 ## 📦 Packages